 Policies, processes, and procedures.

 These three Ps sit as the denominator in the employee experience equation.
 The combined efforts for delivering wellbeing, engagement and inclusion at work are divided by the impact of the organizations policies, processes, and procedures.
 When the organization’s policies, processes and procedures are aligned to the purpose and the values of the organization and where the policies are concerned about protecting relationships, engendering resolution, restoration and learning, promoting dialogue and driving collaboration – the less of a negative impact they have on the overall EX equation.
-Conversely, where the organizations policies, processes and procedures are about risk mitigation, where they draw on the principles of retributive justice, they are reductive, they are destructive, they are divisive, and they pit people against each other – the more of a negative impact on the overall EX equation they will have.
+Conversely, where the organizations policies, processes, and procedures are about risk mitigation, where they draw on the principles of retributive justice, where they are reductive, where they are destructive, where they are divisive, and where they pit people against each other – the more of a negative impact on the overall EX equation they will have.

 Happy, Healthy, Harmonious and High Performing.

 These 4 H’s relate directly to the climate in our teams and the felt experience of team members.
-It also relates to the way that our jobs are designed.
+They also relate to the way that our jobs are designed.
 When our job design reflects our organization’s purpose and the values, it deepens our connection to our organization, to our colleagues and to our leaders.
 It acts as a catalyst for unlocking our inner brilliance and it empowers us to deliver the best possible customer experience.
-Where our jobs are designed in this way, it has a net positive impact on the overall employee experience.
+When our jobs are designed in this way, it has a net positive impact on the overall employee experience.
 The opposite being true – confusing, out of date or inaccurate job design damages overall EX.
 The climate of our teams is directly influenced by the behaviour of our managers and leaders i.e. their Actions, Interactions and Reactions (AIR).
-Therefore, in the EX equation.
-The impact of the 4 H’s is significantly increased when our managers and leaders align purpose with values and behaviour.
+Therefore, in the EX equation, the impact of the 4 H’s is significantly increased when our managers and leaders align purpose with values and behaviour.
 The greater emphasis that our leaders and managers place on creating a happy working environment, the greater the impact on the overall EX equation.